syne-tune/syne-tune/docs/source/tutorials/developer/documentation.rst

 Building the Documentation
 --------------------------

-You could build the documentation locally as follows.
+You can build the documentation locally as follows.
 Make sure to have Syne Tune installed with ``dev`` (or ``extra``) dependencies:

 .. code-block:: bash